 If you have a small warehouse, order picking may sometimes be effective.
 The closer your shelves are to eCommerce packaging, the less time is spent across picking, packing, and staging for shipping.

-However, if your warehouse takes up a large amount of space, it’s a lot harder to justify order picking.
+However, if your warehouse takes up a large amount of space, it’s a lot harder to justify order picking (unless you sell big products and are learning how to ship large items).
 It’s far simpler to provide each picker with a batch picking list so they can fulfill multiple orders’ needs more efficiently.
 Many modern facilities use warehouse inventory management software, which prevents paper lists and provides for easier order updating.

 Batch picking is similar to kitting, which is the process of putting related products together in the same package.
 You can increase eCommerce sales by kitting with custom subscription boxes.
 Buyers are happy to pay more for products they love if similar products are sold together.